About Us

 Rubin Center Psychiatry currently accepts Blue Cross Blue Shield, Aetna, Cigna, and UnitedHealthcare/Optum commercial insurance plans.

-Please note that we do not accept AHCCCS or Medicaid/Medicare plans
+Please note that we do not accept AHCCCS or any Medicaid/Medicare plans